criblio/appscope/docs/STARTUP.md

 The [Dynamic Launcher](#dynamic-launcher) sees the `--attach PID` option and:

-1. iterate through the program's shared objects looking for `libc.so` in the name to get it's base address in memory.
+1. loops through the program's shared objects looking for `libc.so` in the name to get its base address in memory.
-2. use `dlsym()` to find the address of `dlopen()` in the library.
+2. uses `dlsym()` to find the address of `dlopen()` in the library.
-3. get the base address of the same library in the attached process using its `/proc/PID/maps` file.
+3. gets the base address of the same library in the attached process using its `/proc/PID/maps` file.
-4. use the offset of `dlopen()` in our copy of libc to calculate the address of `dlopen()` in the attached process' copy of thge library.
+4. uses the offset of `dlopen()` in our copy of libc to calculate the address of `dlopen()` in the attached process' copy of thge library.
-5. use ptrace() to do some voodoo that causes the library to be `dlload()`'ed int he attached process and we're done.
+5. uses ptrace() to do some voodoo that causes the library to be `dlload()`'ed in the attached process and we're done.